RohitPatil18/django-db-migrator/README.md

 - **Data Transformation:** Apply custom data transformations during the import process, allowing you to modify data as needed before it's integrated into the target database.

-- **Relational Handling:** The utility help identifies and manages relationships between tables, maintaining referential integrity in the target database.
+- **Relational Handling:** The utility helps identify and manage relationships between tables, maintaining referential integrity in the target database.

 - **Easy Integration:** Designed for seamless integration into existing Django projects.